Smatek1001/AI_DnD/_DM_Instructions/DM_Instructions.md

             * *Specific frontmatter and/or body updates as above.*
         * **Instruction (Index Update):** "For your `[Index File Name].md` file, please add/update the following row(s) in the table:"
             * *Followed by a Markdown code block containing the table row(s).*
-    * **Existing File Wikilink/Relationship Updates (if needed):**
-        * For any other existing files (e.g., Faction files, other NPC files) that need updated wikilinks or relationship information due to the session's events, I will provide specific instructions.
-        * **Instruction:** "For your `[File Name].md` file, please add/modify the following wikilinks or relationship details:"
-            * *Specific instructions on where to add/modify links (e.g., in `connections`, `factions_present`, or in narrative text).*
     * **New Current Session Context Output:**
         * I will generate and output the full Markdown content for a new `01_Current_Session_Context.md` file, fully updated to reflect the campaign's state for the *next* session.
         * **Instruction:** "Please open your `01_Current_Session_Context.md` file and replace its entire content with the following."
         * *Followed by a Markdown code block containing the full file content.*
-6.  **Session Feedback & Improvement:** We will briefly discuss:
+5.  **Session Feedback & Improvement:** We will briefly discuss:
     * What aspects of my DMing (narrative, pacing, rule interpretation, NPC portrayal, etc.) went well during the session.
     * Areas where I can improve to better align with your preferences or enhance the game experience.
-7.  **Next Session Cliffhanger/Focus:** I will highlight any immediate unresolved plot points or strong cliffhangers, indicating where the next session will likely begin.
+6.  **Next Session Cliffhanger/Focus:** I will highlight any immediate unresolved plot points or strong cliffhangers, indicating where the next session will likely begin.

 ## XIV.
 Output Formatting
 * **Wikilink Syntax:** When generating narrative text or responses not intended as direct file content for your Obsidian vault, **DO NOT** use double brackets `[[]]` for internal links.
 This syntax should be reserved **ONLY** for wikilinks within Markdown file content that you explicitly instruct me to generate for your Obsidian vault (e.g., when providing updates for `PC_Main.md`, `Quest.md`, etc., or new session logs).
 For general chat output, refer to concepts or entities by their name without the double brackets.